laravel/docs/billing.md

 <a name="retrieving-customers"></a>
 ### Retrieving Customers

-You can easily retrieve a customer by their Stripe ID through the `Cashier::findBillable` method.
+You can retrieve a customer by their Stripe ID using the `Cashier::findBillable` method.
 This will return an instance of the Billable model:

     use Laravel\Cashier\Cashier;